thadrien/Zview.github.io/_unreleased/2024-06-01-IQ-quadrature-sign.md

 I + j \cdot Q = cos(\omega_b \cdot t) + j \cdot cos(\omega_b \cdot t - \pi / 2)
 </asciimath>

-This clearly shows that the Q input has a phase lag compared to the I input, that is a -90° phase.
+This clearly shows that the Q input has a phase lag compared to the I input, which is a -90° phase.

 ## Coupler side case 1: coupled line coupler

 Let's assume that the coupled line coupler [QCH-451+](https://www.minicircuits.com/WebStore/dashboard.html?model=QCH-451%2B) from Mini-Circuits is used.
-The datasheet tells which port is the quadrature output but not whether its phase is +90° or -90°.
+The datasheet indicates which port is the quadrature output but not whether its phase is +90° or -90°.

-Using ChatGPT and Plotly gives easily the following plots:
+Using ChatGPT and Plotly, the following plots were easily generated:

 <div id="magnitude-plot-1"></div>
 <div id="phase-plot-1"></div>